Humpback Whales

 Humpback Whale Migration, Breeding, and Diets.

-Humpback whales are strongly migratory, spending the winter in tropical breeding grounds and colder water feeding grounds.
+Humpback whales are strongly migratory, spending the winter in tropical breeding grounds and colder water-feeding grounds.
 They usually breed in Hawaii, Mexico and Central America and come to BC, Washington, and Alaska to feed.

 Calves spend the first year of their lives travelling with their mother up to northern feeding grounds and then head back to the breeding grounds the following winter.
 After a year with their mother, they will separate from her and sometimes join with other juvenile whales for another year and a full cycle of migration.
-Humpbacks reach maturity around 9 years of age and may live up to 80 or more years!
+Humpbacks reach maturity around nine years of age and may live up to 80 or more years!

 Humpback Whale Conservation Efforts